A world financial registry

 We need a global financial registry recording the beneficial owners of the world’s financial securities.
 Such a registry would make it possible to not only reduce tax evasion, but also curb money laundering, monitor international capital flows, fight kleptocracy, and better measure inequality.

-- NEW: The desperate inequality behind global tax dodging, The Guardian, Gabriel Zucman, 8 November 2017
+- The desperate inequality behind global tax dodging, The Guardian, Gabriel Zucman, 8 November 2017

 - Sanctions for offshore tax havens, transparency at home, New York Times, Gabriel Zucman, 7 April 2016.